 Ecological aquaculture has been practiced for centuries, particularly in the global south, usually small scale pond and paddy culture involving fish, seafood and food plants.
 Many small scale projects in Canada attempt to mimic these approaches, usually in interior environments given the limited Canadian growing season (e.g., Ripple Farms).
 Open-water and river ecological systems are more challenging to design ecologically, because the production densities are typically out of balance with the local ecosystem.

+The regulation of aquaculture in Canada is complex, with a mix of federal, provincial and shared authority, depending on the province (see Instruments, Constitutional Provisions).
+This complexity has produced calls for a federal Aquaculture Act to provide clarity, though this is not projected to be in place until 2022 and it does not appear that sustainability will be a priority of the legislation (see DFO for details).
 Although the Canadian government claims to have a sustainable aquaculture program, it's elements and approach are quite limited, focusing on research (pests and pathogens, escapes, pollution, habitat impacts and negative effects on other organisms), regulatory science and regulations (addressing particularly diseases).
-While this is all helpful, it does not represent a full sustainability program.
+While this is all helpful, it does not represent a full sustainability program, which must include the robust application of ecological theory to the very design of aquaculture operations.
 Partly as a result of this limited approach, private actors have attempted to fill the void.

 Organic standards and certification now will include aquaculture with the coming into force of the Safe Food for Canadians Act in January 2019.